NESCOM Burraq: Development

-Since 2004, the United States (US) has been conducting controversial strikes with its own UCAV systems in Pakistan's north-west territories, that target suspected militants in the region.
+Since 2004, the United States (US) has been conducting controversial strikes with its own Unmanned Combat Aerial Vehicle systems in Pakistan's north-west territories, that target suspected militants in the region.
 For years, Pakistan had been pushing the US to allow it to acquire the MQ-1 Predator, the main UCAV system the US uses in the strikes, but such requests were denied amid fear of technology proliferation.
 Burraq development is thought to have primarily begun in 2009, with the contract being awarded to NESCOM in close coordination with the Pakistan Air Force.

 Growing frustration over the US refusal and politicization of the US UCAV strikes in the country, the Burraq program is thought to have picked up its speed in secrecy.
 In 2012, China offered to help by selling Pakistan armed drones it had developed, but questions were raised about the capabilities of the drones.
 The first few models of the Burraq were only capable of surveillance and intelligence gathering, and lacked any offensive combat capability.
 Some of these early models were used by the Pakistani military to track down militants.
 The first combat capable version of the Burraq was first publicly demonstrated in March 2015.

 The Burraq is thought to be inspired from the US MQ-1 Predator drone, the Chinese CASC Rainbow CH-3 A and the Italian Selex ES Falco.

 About the Burraq program, Popular Science noted: "with the Burraq, Pakistan can now do drone strikes on their own, without the United States."

 Origin of name

 The name, Burraq, comes from interpretations of Surah Al Isra in the Qur'an.
-According to Islamic traditions, Buraq is a steed, described as a creature from the heavens which carried Muhammad from Makkah to Al-Aqsa Mosque and then to the heavens, and back to Makkah during Mi'raj (lit.
+According to Islamic traditions, Buraq is a steed, described as a creature from the heavens which carried Muhammad from Makkah to Al-Aqsa and then to the heavens, and back to Makkah during Mi'raj (lit.
 "Night Journey"), which is the title of Surah Al Isra, one of the chapters in the Qur'an.